verrazzano/docs/content/en/docs/samples/sock-shop.md

      ```
      Then, you can access the application in a browser at `https://sockshop.example.com/catalogue`.

-     If you are using `nip.io`, then you can access the application in a browser using the `HOST` variable (for example, `https://${HOST}/catalogue`).
-If you are going through a proxy, you may need to add `*.nip.io` to the `NO_PROXY` list.
+     - If you are using `nip.io`, then you can access the application in a browser using the `HOST` variable (for example, `https://${HOST}/catalogue`).
+     - If you are going through a proxy, you may need to add `*.nip.io` to the `NO_PROXY` list.

    * **Using your own DNS name**

-     * Point your own DNS name to the ingress gateway's `EXTERNAL-IP` address.
+     Point your own DNS name to the ingress gateway's `EXTERNAL-IP` address.

      * In this case, you would need to edit the `sock-shop-app.yaml` file
        to use the appropriate value under the `hosts` section (such as `yourhost.your.domain`),
        before deploying the Sock Shop application.
      * Then, you can use a browser to access the application at `https://<yourhost.your.domain>/catalogue`.

-1. A variety of endpoints associated with the deployed application, are available to further explore the logs, metrics, and such.
+1. A variety of endpoints associated with the deployed application are available to further explore the logs, metrics, and such.
 You can access them according to the directions [here]({{< relref "/docs/access/#get-the-consoles-urls" >}}).

 ## Troubleshooting